Pingasmaster/archInstall/README.md

 You can go in the bios and search for an option called `UEFI only boot` and turn it on if you find it, this way booting will be more secure and cause less problems.
 If you plan to install arch on a drive larger than 2 Terabytes, you need UEFI in order to boot into it.

-To know if your PC support UEFI, enter `ls /sys/firmware/efi/efivars[ENTER]`: if it errors with `ls: cannot access '/sys/firmware/efi/efivars': No such file or directory` then your are booted in EFI, otherwise you are booted in UEFI.
+To know if your PC support UEFI, enter `ls /sys/firmware/efi/efivars`: if it errors with `ls: cannot access '/sys/firmware/efi/efivars': No such file or directory` then your are booted in EFI, otherwise you are booted in UEFI.

 This guide shows how to install arch on an UEFI machine, for an older BIOS only machine please refer to README_BIOS.md

-Verify that the clock is set to the right timezone `timedatectl status[ENTER]`, it is not type `timedatectl set-timezone Europe/Berlin[ENTER]` replacing `Europe/Berlin` by your own timezone (list available [here](https://timezonedb.com/time-zones)).
+Verify that the clock is set to the right timezone `timedatectl status`, it is not type `timedatectl set-timezone Europe/Berlin` replacing `Europe/Berlin` by your own timezone (list available [here](https://timezonedb.com/time-zones)).

 Assure that you only have __ONE AND ONLY ONE__ drive (exluding your usb key of course) plugged into your PC: the drive you want to install arch on. __THIS DRIVE MUST BE EMPTY__, here we will install arch by deleting everything else on the drive, if you want to do something else (like an install alongside Windows or something), research by yourself.